What is a share secured loan and how does it work?

 Who are share secured loans best for?

-Share secured loans are designed primarily for those who are seeking to establish or rebuild credit.
-If the loan is reported to the credit bureaus, making monthly payments on time can help improve your credit profile.
+- People who need to establish credit: If the loan is reported to the credit bureaus, making monthly payments on time can help build your credit profile.

 Why use share secured loans?

 There are a number of reasons to use share secured loans instead of taking out cash from your savings account: